 Being a carer can be difficult and frustrating and everybody needs a little break from time to time.

 This could be an hour to have your hair done or a weekend away to get some rest.
-Respite provides this opportunity to alleviate some of the stresses associated with being a carer.
+Respite (which is often referred to as a 'short break') provides this opportunity to alleviate some of the stresses associated with being a carer.
 It can also be refreshing for the supported person.

 Respite tailored to meet your needs: